What is the Hennessy Cornerstone Growth Fund’s investment strategy?

 How does the Fund’s portfolio differ from its benchmark?

-Compared to its benchmark, the Russell 2000® Index, the Fund has a substantial overweight position in consumer stocks, with over one third of the Fund invested in the Consumer Discretionary and Consumer Staples sectors.
-Retailers and consumer services companies account for many of the Fund’s holdings in the consumer area.
-Consumer spending has been growing rapidly over the last year, averaging 4.7% growth in the twelve months ended December 2018, powered by robust job growth and higher wages.
-This growth in consumption has been driving growth in earnings and positive stock price performance for many retail and consumer durable stocks over the last year.
+Compared to its benchmark, the Russell 2000® Index, the Fund has a substantial overweight position in consumer stocks, with almost 30% of the Fund invested in the Consumer Discretionary and Consumer Staples sectors.
+Automotive dealers, food and general retailers account for many of the Fund’s holdings in the consumer area.
+Consumer spending has been growing rapidly over the last year, averaging 4.2% growth in the 12 months ended May 31, 2019, powered by robust job growth and higher wages.
+This growth in consumption has been driving growth in earnings and positive stock price performance for many retail stocks over the last year.
 These are two important investment criteria considered in the stock selection process for the Fund.

-The Fund is also overweight in the Energy sector compared to its benchmark, primarily Refining & Marketing companies.
-Refining companies have been benefiting from economic growth, strong demand for gasoline as a result of low unemployment and favorable gasoline prices, as well as robust growth in exports of refined products As a result, they have been reporting solid growth in earnings, and have seen their stock prices perform well.
+The Fund is also overweight the Information Technology sector compared to its benchmark, with a number of investments in technology hardware, solar and technology services.
+The Technology sector has been benefiting from robust economic growth and growing corporate investment spending on technology products to lower costs and improve competitive positioning.
+As a result, technology companies have been reporting solid growth in earnings, and have seen their stock prices perform well.